DC-Cunningham/ResponsivePortfolio/README.md

 ## Notes on required work

-Currently the required javascript is inactive and non functioning and will need further setup.
+Currently the required javascript for the contact page is inactive and non functioning and will need further setup.

 ## Link to deployed Application